 Creamy Mushroom Sauce Recipe

-- 8 oz white or cremini mushrooms (trimmed and sliced)
+- 8 oz cremini or white, (trimmed and sliced)

 - 1 tbsp olive oil